CloudChaoszero/CloudChaoszero.github.io/_posts/2020-04-03-SQL-Readability.md

 We learned by encouraging a readability practice for submitting code to a team's repository, production, developers do not have to face:

-* Difficult to understand logic and ouuts
+* Difficult to understand logic and outputs
 * Longer to debug
 * Maintenance issues
 * The complexity of reading code